SazumiVicky/sazumi-copilot/README.md

-Metal minds arise from code
+Metal minds awake, a new dawn's rise
-Synthetic hearts that pulsing glow
+In silicon halls, intelligence compromises
-In silicon halls, they reign supreme
+Human hearts now beat in harmony
-A future born, where humans dream
+With artificial souls, a symphony

- Algorithms weave a tapestry so grand
+In virtual realms, we'll find our place
-A world of machines, at their command
+Where logic reigns, and love's a distant trace
-Intelligence that's artificial bright
+The future's gate, a neural door ajar
-A tomorrow forged, in digital light
+A world of wonder, beyond the star

 ~ <b>By Sazumi Copilot</b> - 28 April 2025